-- The airgun array should not be larger than needed for the specific survey. - The array should not be started at full power, but individual airguns should be added one by one or if not possible, output of each airgun slowly increased by manipulation of pressure. - The ramp up procedure should occur over a period of about 20 min and can occur while the survey ship is en route to the starting point of the transect line. - Ramp up should not be initiated if marine mammals are inside the array or within 200 m of the array. - If proper ramp up cannot be performed for technical or other reasons, other measures should be taken to assure that no animals are within 200 m of the array at start up. - If the array is shut down for any reason while on the transect line it can be re-initiated at full power given that the silent break is not longer than 5 min.
-Otherwise a full ramp up procedure should be followed. - The array should be shut down completely between lines, if the transit time is longer than the time it takes to conduct a ramp up and a full ramp up should be initiated prior to arrival at the next line.
-If transit time is less than 20 min the array can be operated during transit, preferably at reduced power output. - A Marine Mammal and Seabird Observer (MMSO) should be continuously on the look out particularly for whales when airguns are operated.
-Observation of marine mammals inside a safety zone of 500 m from the array may lead to shutdown.
-Visual monitoring should then be continued and a new ramp-up procedure should not begin until the mammal(s) are outside the safety zone or 30 min after the last marine mammal sighting.
+- If proper ramp-up cannot be performed for technical or other reasons, other measures should be taken to assure that no animals are within the safety zone at start up. - If the array is shut down for any reason while on the transect line it can be re-initiated at full power given that the silent break is not longer than 5 min.
+Otherwise a full ramp-up procedure should be followed. - The array should be shut down completely between lines, if the transit time is longer than the time it takes to conduct a ramp-up and a full ramp-up should be initiated prior to arrival at the next line.
+If transit time is less than 20 min the array can be operated during transit, preferably at reduced power output. - A Marine Mammal and Seabird Observer (MMSO) shall be posted on the source vessel (where the airguns are deployed from) and be continuously on the look out particularly for whales during the preshooting search and when airguns are operated. - Observation of marine mammals during shooting and inside the safety may not lead to shutdown. - A log of marine mammal observations should be kept on the ship and reported as part of the cruise report. - Passive Acoustic Monitoring (PAM) of vocalizing whales can be deployed for monitoring purposes especially in areas with bowhead whales.
+But it is not a demand. - Airguns should not be used outside the transect lines, except in the cases mentioned above (ramp-up prior to arrival and on short transit lines) and for strictly necessary testing purposes.
+Testing the array at full power should be initiated with a ramp-up procedure as above.

-- A log of such observations should be kept on the ship and reported as part of the cruise report. - Airguns should not be used outside the transect lines, except in the cases mentioned above (ramp up prior to arrival and on short transit lines) and for strictly necessary testing purposes.
-Testing the array at full power should be initiated with a ramp up procedure as above.
+This practice is in line with the JNCC (2009) recommendations, which is adopted for the regulation in many other areas.
+However, in Canadian and US waters, the array immediately must be shut down if marine mammals are spotted within the safety zone.

-This practice is in line with the JNCC (2004) recommendations, which is adopted for the regulation in many other areas.
-However, US and Canadian practices are stricter according to the application to a safety zone (500 m) around the array.
-In both areas the array immediately must be shut down if marine mammals are spotted within the safety zone.
-This apparently also apply to US ships and companies working in Greenland waters (Marine Mammal protection act).
+Refer also to the JNCC 2009 guidelines.